In Empty Stadium, Olympic Torch is Passed from Greece to Japan Amid Summer Games' Uncertainty - The Pappas Post

-Greece has officially handed the Olympic flame over to organizers of the Tokyo 2020 Summer Olympics at a ceremony held behind closed doors at the Kalimarmaro Olympic Stadium in Athens while Japan is faced with growing calls for the games to be cancelled.
+Greece officially handed the Olympic flame over to organizers of the Tokyo 2020 Summer Olympics at a ceremony held behind closed doors at the Kalimarmaro Olympic Stadium in Athens while Japan faces growing pressure to cancel the games

-The event was held inside the all-marble Panathenaic stadium, in Athens, Greece, where the first modern Olympics were held in 1896.
+The event was held inside the all-marble Panathenaic stadium where the first modern Olympics were held in 1896.

 Today’s ceremony saw Olympic gymnastics champion Lefteris Petrounias run a lap with the flame and Olympic pole vault champion Katerina Stefanidi light a cauldron from the flame that was lit in Ancient Olympia.